gbftdlie/G/BugDetails_MCF.md

-Inspired by the success stories of fuzz testing, we design a graph-based fuzz testing method to improve the  quality of DL inference engines.
-Our method has discovered more than 40 different exceptions in three types of undesired behaviors: model conversion failure, inferencefailure,  output  comparison  failure.
+We design a graph-based fuzz testing method to improve the  quality of DL inference engines.
+Our method has discovered more than 40 different exceptions in total.
 We detail these bugs as follows.